From bespoke homes to thoughtfully designed commercial spaces, our portfolio reflects our passion for creating places with purpose and heart.

 Coal Chutes

-Coal Chutes is a transformative project that turned a historic industrial site into workshops and affordable rented spaces.
-The design carefully balances functionality with sensitivity to the site’s heritage.
-We repurposed 'coal black' shipping containers, placing them within the original coal chute structures to create a practical, economical solution that respects the site's history.
+Coal Chutes is a transformative project that reimagined a historic industrial site into vibrant workshops and affordable rented spaces.
+The design thoughtfully balances practical needs with respect for the site's rich heritage.
+By repurposing distinctive 'coal black' shipping containers within the original coal chute structures, we created a cost-effective and adaptable solution that honours the site's industrial past.

-The containers provide adaptable spaces while blending seamlessly with the industrial character of the existing architecture.
-This approach allowed us to preserve the essence of the historical asset while meeting modern needs for workspace and affordability.
+These shipping containers provide flexible workspaces that blend seamlessly with the existing architecture’s rugged character.
+This sensitive approach preserves the essence of the historic asset while meeting modern demands for accessible, affordable workspace for local businesses and creative enterprises.

 Project